guyyagil/rustyShare/README.md

 * 🎥 **Stream video and audio** files instantly in your browser
 * 🌐 **Modern, browser-based interface** (no client install needed)
 * 🔍 **Automatic media file discovery**
+* 🔎 **Search for files** instantly using the built-in search bar in the web interface
 * 💻 **Cross-platform** (Linux, Windows, macOS)
 * ⚡ **Efficient and lightweight**
 * 🔄 **Real-time media directory monitoring**